 3. Remove secret and dependency risk

 Check every environment variable, client bundle, API route, package, SDK, and generated integration.
-Keys should live server-side, dependencies should be understood, and privileged actions should have audit trails.
+Keys should live server-side, dependencies should be understood, privileged actions should have audit trails, and abuse paths should have meaningful rate limits and bot protection.

 Generated code frequently imports too much, trusts too much, and logs too much.